chintunglin/nextrngbook/docs/index.md

 without compromising performance or statistical quality.

-Additionally, Deng [[4]](#references) proposed an efficient search algorithm called GMP for finding maximal period MRGs of large order.
+Additionally, Deng [[4]](#references) proposed an improved efficient search algorithm called GMP for finding maximal period MRGs of large order.
-With the Algorithm GMP, the maximum period parameters for DX generators can be identified, achieving a period length of \( p^k - 1 \),
+With the Algorithm GMP, the maximum period parameters for DX generators can be found, achieving a period length of \( p^k - 1 \),
-\( k \)-dimensional equidistribution, and favorable empirical test results.
+\( k \)-dimensional equidistribution, and great empirical test results.

-Deng et. al. [[5]](#references) also proposed a method for constructing maximum-period MRGs from a single DX generator.
+Deng et. al. [[5]](#references) also proposed a method for automatically constructing maximum-period MRGs from a single DX generator.
 Using this method, multiple distinct maximal-period MRGs can be found and then assigned to different threads or processors for parallel simulations.